dell/cosi/docs/installation/helm.md

    - Whenever the *configuration.secretName* parameter changes in *my-cosi-values.yaml* user needs to reinstall the driver.
    - Whenever the *configuration.data* parameter changes in *my-cosi-values.yaml* user needs to reinstall the driver.

-6. Install the driver using `csi-install.sh` bash script by running `helm install dell-cosi ./cosi --namespace=dell-cosi --create-namespace --values ./my-cosi-values.yaml --set-file configuration.data=./my-cosi-configuration.yaml` (assuming that the current working directory is _charts_ and _my-cosi-settings.yaml_ is also present under _helm_ directory).
+6. Install the driver by running `helm install dell-cosi ./cosi --namespace=dell-cosi --create-namespace --values ./my-cosi-values.yaml --set-file configuration.data=./my-cosi-configuration.yaml` (assuming that the current working directory is _charts_ and _my-cosi-settings.yaml_ is also present under _helm_ directory).

 ```sh
 helm install dell-cosi ./helm/cosi --namespace=dell-cosi --values ./my-cosi-values.yaml --set-file configuration.data=./my-cosi-configuration.yaml
 ```

-## Storage Classes
+## Bucket Classes, Bucket Access Classes

-The COSI driver for Dell ObjectScale version 1.2 and later, `dell-csi-helm-installer` does not create any _Bucket Classes_ nor _Bucket Access Classes_ as part of the driver installation.
+The COSI driver for Dell ObjectScale version 1.2, `dell-csi-helm-installer` does not create any _Bucket Classes_ nor _Bucket Access Classes_ as part of the driver installation.
 A sample class manifests are available at `samples/bucketclass/objectscale.yaml` and `samples/bucketaccessclass/objectscale.yaml`.
 Use this sample manifest to create a _Bucket Classes_ to provision storage.
 Remember to uncomment/update the manifest as per the requirements.